teburd/zephyr/doc/services/rtio/index.rst

    6. Disable Chip Select

 If anything in this chain of operations fails give up.
-Some of those operations can be embodied in a device abstraction that understand a read or write implicitly means setup the clock and chip select.
+Some of those operations can be embodied in a device abstraction that understands a read or write implicitly means setup the clock and chip select.
 The transactional nature of the request also needs to be embodied in some manner.
 Of the operations above perhaps the read could be done using DMA as its large enough make sense.
 That